DarrenLBuckner/guyana-home-hub/PARTNER-ADMIN-LOGIN-INSTRUCTIONS.md

 ## Important Notes
 - Always log out when you're done
 - Don't share your login details with anyone
-- Contact Darren if you need help or have questions
+- Contact Me if you need help or have questions

 ## Quick Reference
 1. Go to **portalhomehub.com**